-The success of the overall experiment will be measured by these tasks, which are centered around: acquisition of scientific data indicated above, and dissemination of knowledge products to USGCGC and scientific peer-reviewed journals.
+The success of the overall experiment will be measured by these criteria, which are centered around: acquisition of scientific data indicated above, and dissemination of knowledge products to USCG and scientific peer-reviewed journals.

-Outcomes/Output:
+Outcomes/Output.

 The Outcome/output of this research project is to provide a knowledge product publishing the research conducted, analysis, conclusions and recommendations.
 The published works will include peer-reviewed scientific article(s).
+The results of this project will be helpful in advancing decision support systems for mitigation efforts during future oil spills to protect our natural resources in the Arctic and subarctic.

 Translating toxicity data generated in mesocosms into policy decisions and criteria for recovering spilled oil requires not only controlled experiments conducted under simulated realistic scenarios and complex data analysis; it also requires a “global perspective” cost/benefit weighing.
+We will create a weighted Pugh concept selection matrix (decision matrix, example in Table 1).
+This will be a wide characterization of project personnel’s scientific opinions from several narrower bands of individual in-depth expertise.
+This synthesizes a selection process that can be useful as a decision tree input which can be useful for industrial entities.
+Project personnel will perform concept selection and identify relative criteria weights (e.g. X, Y, and Z in Table 1) and, based on the results, identify a perceived significance rank of each criteria/strategy pairing.

+Table 8: Upon completion of this experiment, team members will employ a Pugh concept selection method to rank the multi-dimensional options of the dataset.
+This can assist with decision tree development and transitioning data to policy